Warnings, Wariness Mingle With Joy After Hong Kong's Pro-Democracy Landslide

 "The most pressing task for Hong Kong at the moment is stopping violence and restoring order.
 As Hong Kong is part of China, its affairs are purely domestic affairs.
 China is determined in safeguarding national sovereignty, security and development interests," Geng Shuang said.

-"We are determined in implementing the principle of 'one country, two systems,' and in opposing external interference in Hong Kong affairs," he added.
+"We are determined in implementing the principle of 'one country, two systems' and in opposing external interference in Hong Kong affairs," he added.

 Back in Hong Kong, anti-government demonstrators celebrated Sunday night.
 But their elation, for the most part, was tempered by concern for protesters who remained holed up on the campus of a local university.
 For more than a week, a group of students, activists and first-aid volunteers has been barricaded in Hong Kong Polytechnic University while security forces have laid siege outside.

 The contingent of occupiers, which numbered in the hundreds to begin with, reportedly has dwindled to just a handful.
-Several of the newly elected councilors negotiated their way past the barricade Monday to try to help mediate an end to the school standoff, while demonstrators gathered once more outside the university's gates to express solidarity and press for a peaceful resolution.
+Several of the newly elected councilors negotiated their way past the barricade on Monday to try to help mediate an end to the standoff, while demonstrators gathered once more outside the university's gates to express solidarity and press for a peaceful resolution.

 For the protesters, there was another reason to rein in their joy: For all the symbolic significance of Sunday's elections, it is unclear just how much change can be expected from the electoral victory.